How To Build A Tiny House: Getting Started

 What must you bring with you and have in your new tiny home?
 What can you live without?
 Chances are, you’ll need to make some tough decisions and fashion your space around the essentials in your new life.

-Creative ways to save on space in a tiny home include sleeping in a loft space above the rest of the home or in hide-a-way bed if you utilize a loft for storage.
+Creative ways to save on space in a tiny home include sleeping in a loft space above the rest of the home or in a hide-a-way bed if you use a loft for storage.